Living Donors

 • Find great reward in saving a life

-• Diagnostic tests, including EKG and chest X-ray
+• Have diagnostic tests, including EKG and chest X-ray

-• Evaluation of the liver's blood supply and bile ducts
+• Undergo evaluation of the liver's size, blood supply and bile ducts

-It is important to know that it is your choice to donate.
-You must not feel pressured or that donating is something you “have to do.”
+It is important to know that the choice to donate is yours.
+You must not feel pressured or that donating is something you "have to do."
 This is a decision you need to make for yourself.
 You have the right to change your mind at any time.
 Your reasons for doing so will remain confidential.
 We will support you no matter what you decide.

 Every donor is assigned an independent donor advocate.
-The independent donor advocate is involved only with your wellbeing and is not involved with the recipient.
-The advocate and transplant nurse coordinator gives you information about the donation surgery as well as about possible risks to both you and the recipient.
+This person focuses on your well-being; they are not involved with the recipient.
+The advocate and transplant nurse coordinator will give you information about the donation surgery as well as risks to both you and the recipient.

 Related Resources